How new legislation relates to the existing law

 A considerable amount of substantive law (large portions of the law of tort (civil wrongs), contract, equity (such as the law of trusts and fiduciary obligations), as well as many of the principles of judicial review) is still found in the common law, albeit subject to some statutory modifications.
 If proposing to legislate in these fields, legal advice should be sought to identify the extent to which the common law still applies.

-Any conflict or interaction between new legislation and the common law should be explicitly addressed in the new legislation.
+Any conflict or interaction between new legislation and the common law should be considered in the new legislation.

 Does the common law already satisfactorily address those matters that the new legislation is proposing to address?